15 Until Next Time…

 Task

 The task can be thought of as the goal of our model, which might be defined as regression, classification, ranking, or next word prediction.
-It is closely tied to the objective or loss function, which is a kind of measure of correspondence between the model output and the target we’re trying to understand.
+It is closely tied to the objective or loss function, which is a measure of correspondence between the model output and the target we’re trying to understand.
 The objective function provides the model a goal - minimize target-output discrepancy or maximize similarity.
 As an example, if our target is numeric and our task is ‘regression’, we can use mean squared error as an objective function, which provides a measure of the prediction-target discrepancy.

 Algorithm